Exauce-Malula/ATMProject/README.md

 If the user decides to login, the user inputs their username and password, which becomes stored as global variables.
 However, if the username is correct yet the password is incorrect, the username is set to "NULL" to prevent login.

 # Balance
 If there are any errors when opening the file, an error message will appear and end the program.
-Otherwise,
+Otherwise, a welcome message showing the username and balance is printed, all of this happens within the function "balance".
+The next function, "transaction" gives the user the option between depositing money, withdrawing money, send money to an account, check transaction history, or exit the application.
+Switch cases are utilised for the user to select different options.